whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-22-can-rabbits-eat-celery.md

 Rabbits can have celery and from what we read, many bunnies seem to like it quite a bit.
 {: .notice--info}

 Whats your experience with feeding celery to your bunny?
-Let us know by leaving a comment.
+Drop a comment below.

 ---